MichaelOluwaseun246/MichaelOluwaseun246.github.io/README.md

 - Mortality Risk Model Comparison: The two statistical models produced different predicted mortality levels, with Model 1 consistently predicting higher risk values than Model 2, highlighting potential differences in modelling assumptions.

+- Procedure Volume Insight: CABG procedures represented the largest share of surgical activity, indicating that coronary artery bypass surgery is the most frequently performed cardiac intervention in this dataset.

 - Outlier Observation: The “Multiple Surgeon Team” category displayed unusually high predicted mortality risk, likely influenced by the small sample size of procedures, which can distort average risk estimates.

 - Patient Outcomes: The majority of patients were discharged Alive, with very few Unknown outcomes recorded, indicating strong data completeness and reliable outcome reporting.